IgnitionBoulder/2015week1/deliverables/README.md

 What is a VCS?
 Veritas Cluster Server provides cluster capabilities to systems running other applications.

 Why is Git useful for a developer?
+Git stores and gives feedback to all of your code and allows you to maintain an organized workspace.

 Why is Git useful for a team of developers?
+Git allows a team to work together using all of the same files.
+Editing is done live so everyone can see the changes and add to them.

-How do you create a new Git repository for a project locally?
+How do you create a new Git repository for a project locally? git init command creates a new project.

 How do you create it on Github?
+You can either use gits built in command line or a regular command line.

 How do you commit changes?
+You commit chanes at the bottom of the editing page.
+You can either commit to master or commit to other places.

 What is the difference between staging and committing changes?
+The staging is like a loading dock where you can chose what changes you want to commit.
+Commmitting is saying, I want these changes actually applied.

 What is the difference between committing your changes and pushing them to Github?
+Commiting records changes to the local repo while pushing updates remote repositories.

 What is the command to check the status of your current repo in git?
+git-status

 What is the command to see the history of your previous commits (from the command line)?
-What are a few interesting variations (sets of options)?
+git-log

 How can you look through your historical commits on the Github website?
+Click on the number of commits button at the top of your profile in github.
+Ex.
+34 commits.
+Click that and it will show you your history.

 What is a "Merge"?
+A merge is when you join two or more development histories together.

 What is a "Pull Request"?
+Pull requests allow you to tell others about the changes you have pushed to a repo.

 What is "Forking" a repo?
+A fork is a copy of a repo where you can make your own changes without affecting the original.

 What is "Cloning" a repo?
+Cloning is exactly copying one repo and being able to use it.